MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/user-guide.md

 ### Make a call to a contact outside your company

 You can make or receive a one-to-one call with a Teams user from another company if external access for both companies has been enabled in Microsoft Teams.
-If you're the admin for your organization, to set up external access, see [Manage external access (federation) in Microsoft Teams](https://docs.microsoft.com/microsoftteams/manage-external-access).
+If you're the admin for your organization, to set up external access, see [Set up cross-company calling](cross-company-calling.md).

 > [!NOTE]
 > At this time, you can't do group calling or file sharing with contacts outside your company.